-(Call ahead to check availability before purchasing, please!)
+(Call or text ahead to check availability before purchasing, please!

 A Tip & Suggestion; If you're a newer Beekeeper, you have a massive amount of info to learn.
 We've created the "Personal Advisor Program" for just this reason.
 A private coaching/support system, to help newer Beekeepers overcome the giant "learning curve" that they'll encounter.
 Please take the time & have a look at this popular service.
 This is our #1 most popular service, and for good reason; Monthly educational Newsletter, private phone appointments, monthly conference calls, private texting with Q&A's & more!
 Again, please take the time and consider the "Personal Advisor Program".
 Click on the links provided to learn more.
 Thanks, Ken

 If you've never installed a Queen before, here is a short video lesson on how this is done.
 Please watch.
 Remember, candy end always goes UP!

 Little Creek Bee Ranch, how to install a Queen

 Candy end goes up, in case an Attendant dies, the dead bee won't block the exit hole.
 Pin cage between 2 frames of wax.
 DO NOT cover the exit hole.
 Remove cork plug first.
 DO NOT cover the screen of c...

 Although these Queen pics aren't from our colonies, this gives you an idea of the "variations" in Queens.

 We get excited about various types of Queens.
 Means you get to start a new bee hive.
 Expanding our efforts.
 Notice all the different colors of Queens in our pictures?
 Local Queens for sale.
 Some great Honey Bees!

 This looks like an Italian Queen to me.
 Look for a long and slender body on the frame.
 That will be her!